thisHermit/nlp_project/README.md

 - `--use_mlp`: Enables the usage of an MLP Head in the paraphrase classifier.

 ##### Configurable Options
 - **Optimizer**: The default optimizer used is Sophia.
-You can switch to Adam by setting --optimizer adam.
+You can switch to Adam by setting `--optimizer adam`.

 ```bash